sarkeraumio/Smart-Electricity-Meter/README.md

 Aumio's work produces the data and the warnings.
-Johnny's work carries that data to the cloud and turns decisions into physical action.
-Neither half works without the other, and the [**How Our Work Connects**](#-how-our-work-connects) section shows exactly where they meet.

 ---

 ## 🗺️ System Map